 Genghis Khan in today’s Mongolia

 The Great Khan’s burial site is also unknown.
-As legend would have it, he was buried in a grave without markings, according to the customs of his tribe.
+According to the customs of his tribe, he was buried in a grave without markings.
 It is said that 10,000 horses trampled the ground where he was buried, that a forest was planted over the site, or that a river was diverted to cover it.
 Not surprisingly perhaps the grave has never been located.